Neo Geo, Neo Geo. Cool red cab and a name that sticks."

 - Z80 co-processor, 4 MHz, partly used for audio control, although there is a separate sound chip.

 - Custom GPU graphics processors: LSPC2-A0 and PRO-B0.
+It is a 24-bit GPU chipset, as it has a 24-bit external data bus.

 - Additional GPU processors on game cartridges: LSPC2-A2, PRO-B1, and PRO-C0.